roeszler/kapthol/README.md

 ## 1. Purpose of the Project
 ---
 Kaptain Holiday is a site that represents a theroetical business that facilitates holidays for small to medium businesses.
-The site is targeted at three main users looking to employ/provide services that allow them to take a break from the daily operations of their small business.
+The site is targeted at three main users looking to employ/provide services that allow them to take a break from the daily operations of their small business:

 - __Business owner / managers__ looking for someone to take over the daily operations of their business for a short time (_The 'Clients'_).